soilwise-he/soil-observation-data-encodings/README.md

 ## Background

 The [Observations Measurements and Samples](https://www.ogc.org/standards/om/) (previously `observations & measurements`) working group of the Open Geospatial Consortium has a long history of interoperability of (sensor) observation data.
 Over time the group has prepared various editions of the OMS UML model.
 A model to exchange interoperable observation data.
-Soil data models such as [ISO28258:2013](https://www.iso.org/standard/44595.html) and [INSPIRE Soil](https://github.com/INSPIRE-MIF/technical-guidelines/tree/main/data/so) are based on the OMS datamodel.

 Adopting one of the models for your (research) data has three benefits.